Frequently asked Questions!

 This is a pic of a Wipac Mk IV.
 The coil should be fitted to the stbd side of the backplate, with the ign lead end of the coil forward, the cut out lead aft.
 Note not all models used the cut out lead, some simply had it hanging, sealed off.

 Spin the engine up with an electric drill!
 First remove the plug, then fit a socket to the flywheel nut and a drill to a socket set extension.
-I use a rechargeable electric drill, but any will do. (reduce the friction, squirt a little oil into the bore and carb, to lubricate the motor.)
+I use a rechargeable electric drill, but any will do.
+(Those worried about the friction can squirt a little oil into the bore and carb, to lubricate the motor.)

 Spin the motor up, I recon I get to 1500 revs on my drill, maybe a bit less with all the friction, but do that for 5 minutes.
 Then reconnect plug and lead and look at the spark....
 As if by magic it will have increased.